|

 generally kept pretty quiet about how it connects the thousands of

 servers inside its data centers to each other (with a few exceptions).
 Today, however, the company revealed a bit more about the technology that lets its servers talk to each other.
+It’s no secret that Google often builds its own custom hardware for

 its data centers, but what’s probably less known is that Google uses